apereo/apereo.github.io/_posts/cas/2019-11-03-cas62-gettingstarted-overlay.md

 # Registering Applications

 Client applications that wish to use the CAS server for authentication must be registered with the server apriori.
-CAS provides a number of [facilities to keep track of the registration records](https://apereo.github.io/cas/6.1.x/services/Service-Management.html#storage) and you may choose any that fits your needs best.
+CAS provides a number of [facilities to keep track of the registration records][servicemgmt] and you may choose any that fits your needs best.
 In more technical terms, CAS deals with service management using two specific components: Individual implementations that support a form of a database are referred to as *Service Registry* components and they are many.
 There is also a parent component that sits on top of the configured service registry as more of an orchestrator that provides a generic facade and entry point for the rest of CAS without entangling all other operations and subsystems with the specifics and particulars of a storage technology.

-In this tutorial, we are going to try to configure CAS with [the JSON service registry](https://apereo.github.io/cas/6.1.x/services/JSON-Service-Management.html).
+In this tutorial, we are going to try to configure CAS with [the JSON service registry][jsonservicemgmt].

 ## Configuration